meni432/UnityRaceGame/README.md

 To end the game you have to press the "esc" key.

-So much fun while playing!

-Translated with www.DeepL.com/Translator
+Have fun during my game!